 An empty leg is one half of a return journey that is already booked.
 So, you don’t have flexibility like you would for a normal private charter.
 If you need to leave at 8am but the flight leaves at 3pm, there’s nothing you can do to change this.
 It might even be leaving on a different day, which means you’ll need to alter your schedule.

-Everybody knows empty legs can be cheaper than a normal private charter flight; however, they can sometimes end up costing more, too.
-For example, if there’s a mechanical issue you’ll need a new plane, and that will almost certainly be more expensive on short notice.
+Everybody knows that empty legs can be cheaper than a normal private charter flight.
+However, they can sometimes end up costing more, too.
+For example, if there’s a mechanical issue, you’ll need a new plane, and that will almost certainly be more expensive on short notice.
 A good broker will line up a second option for you, but you may end up paying for a round-trip and only using one leg of it.
 Note that a good broker will make you aware of this possibility when you originally book the empty leg.

 If you can, try to book an empty leg that is already owned.
 As long as somebody else has purchased the round trip, it should be stable.
-You can also rely on trips that involve the owner flying the other leg themselves, or one the operator has marked as available (as opposed to the broker).
+You can also rely on trips that involve the owner flying the other leg themselves, or on the operator that has marked it as available (as opposed to the broker).